Push Notifications vs In-App Messaging: Differences & How to Use Them

 Users can turn off push notifications through app or device settings, while in-app messaging, being a part of the app UI, cannot be necessarily disabled.

-According to a survey, the KPIs for in-app messaging and push notifications are as follows:
+According to a survey by Reckless, the KPIs for in-app messaging and push notifications are as follows:

 Given the point-by-point differences between in-app messaging vs. push notifications, it may be quite clear when to use what.
 However, without leaving anything up for interpretation, here are some conditions and use cases regarding when you should be using push notifications and in-app messaging: